Latest album -- "On My Way To Hooterville" 10 new songs, one reworked from 45 years ago

 In September 2019 Christine spent a month at the artist retreat Yaddo in Saratoga Springs.
 Three of the songs she wrote there are included on her latest HOOTERVILLE album.
 In April 2019 she was inducted into the Rochester, NY Music Hall Of Fame along with Al Jardine of The Beach Boys.
 She received a 2012 Nightlife Award given annually to the best concert and cabaret performers in New York City.
 In November 2011 her book COLD PIZZA FOR BREAKFAST: A MEM-WHA??
 (Tell Me Press, New Haven) won the 43rd Annual ASCAP Deems Taylor Award for excellence in writing about music. is available in paperback, kindle, and audio book formats, with the foreword written by actor/playwright/singer/songwriter Jeff Daniels.
 Christine has also won five ASCAP Composer Awards, The Kate Wolf Memorial Award, and her album Good Thing He Can't Read My Mind won Album Of The Year from the National Association Of Independent Record Distributors.

-She has produced ten compilations, JUST ONE ANGEL v2, being the latest.
-So far these compilations have showcased songs of close to 100 songwriters whose work she loves.
+She has produced ten compilations, and so far these compilations have showcased songs of close to 100 songwriters whose work she admires.
 The food-themed compilation, ONE MEAT BALL, includes a 96-page cookbooklet that Christine edited — songs and recipes by Pete Seeger, Tom Paxton, Dave Van Ronk, and many more, including a surprise appearance by international gigastar Dame Edna.

 For four years she hosted "Slipped Disks" on xm satellite radio, playing CDs slipped to her backstage by compatriots, and was occasion guest host for City Folk Sunday Supper on WFUV-FM at Fordham University.
 She also writes freelance for various publications (The Washington Post, Huffington Post, St. Petersburg Times, Performing Songwriter, and Delta "Sky" Magazine).
 Her song AMOEBA HOP is a science/music book by illustrator Betsy Franco Feeney (Puddle Jump Press), receiving the stamp of approval from The International Society of Protistologists, and a "Best Book Award" from The American Association for The Advancement of Science.